-If this applies in your case, our assessor will talk to you about that alongside discussing what concerns you have and what you would want to happen as a result of your complaint.
+If we think this might apply to your complaint, we will talk to you about that.
 We will clearly explain what the other organisation does, how it works, and how we think it may be able to offer you a more appropriate route to get an answer to your complaint.